-Closed-angle glaucoma is an eye disorder in which the colored part of the eye (iris) and the lens block the movement of fluid between the chambers of the eye.
+Closed-angle glaucoma (CAG) is an eye disorder in which the colored part of the eye (iris) and the lens block the movement of fluid between the chambers of the eye.
+Closed-angle glaucoma is also called angle-closure glaucoma.

-The blockage of fluid causes pressure to build up in the eye and causes the iris to press on the drainage system (trabecular meshwork) of the eye.
-The increased pressure can cause damage to the optic nerve, leading to vision loss and possible blindness.
+The blockage of fluid causes pressure to build up in the eye.
+This causes the iris to press on the drainage system (trabecular meshwork) of the eye.
+The increased pressure can cause damage to the optic nerve, which leads to vision loss and possible blindness.
+CAG can happen suddenly, or it can develop slowly over time.

 eMedicineHealth Medical Reference from Healthwise